-Student who enroll in the 2019-2020 September entry date are eligible to receive this grant.
-The grant will be renewable for each of the four regular semesters of the program as long as the student maintains SAP and has continuous enrollment.
+Students who enroll in the 2020 September entry date are eligible to receive this grant.
+The grant will be renewable for each of the applicable regular semesters of the program as long as the student maintains SAP and has continuous enrollment.